mozilla/mig/README.md

 ⚠️ Deprecation Notice ⚠️
 -------------------------

-Mozilla is no longer maintaining thie Mozilla InvestiGator (MIG) project.
+Mozilla is no longer maintaining the Mozilla InvestiGator (MIG) project.

 Mozilla is also no longer making use of this code internally.